koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_9_multimodal-intermodal-and-combined-transport.md

-# Multimodal, Intermodal and Combined Transport
+# Slide 9 of Lecture 10 contains information about Multimodal, Intermodal and Combined Transport

 # The diagram in slide 9 of lecture 10 presents four different transport concepts used in supply chain and logistics.
 Each row shows: **Pre-Carriage → Main Haul → Onward Carriage**, along with the equipment or transport mode involved.